-In addition to the Thousand Armed Kannon statues, the hall is lined with 28 guardian deities whose origins lie in Hinduism.
-There are various theories as to how the concepts spread, but they somehow made their way across Asia in the form of Sanskrit texts and over the sea to Japan where the Hindu deities of Shiva, Vishnu, Lakshmi, Brahma and more found new lives as fusion deities in Buddhism.
-The deities now serve to protect the goddess Kannon.
+In addition to the thousand-armed Kannon statues, the hall displays 28 guardian deities whose origins lie in Hinduism.
+There are various theories as to how the concepts spread, but they somehow made their way across Asia in the form of Sanskrit texts and over the sea to Japan where the Hindu deities of Shiva, Vishnu, Lakshmi, Brahma and others found new lives as fusion deities in Buddhism.
+They now serve to protect the goddess Kannon.

-Scattered around the Sanjūsangen-dō are willow trees, their long, green branches hanging down to the ground.
-These willows are used in the temple’s annual Rite of the Willow, when the branches are used to purify those participants who come for a blessing.
-The temple is also known for its rather original omamori, or protective charm, which is called a zutsū fūji.
-This charm to ward off headaches contains a piece of willow branch, as well as a sutra that asks the goddess Kannon to heal the holder of their afflictions.
+Scattered around the Sanjūsangen-dō are willow trees, their long, green branches hanging low to the ground.
+These willows are used in the temple’s annual Rite of the Willow, where the branches are used to purify those who come for a blessing.
+The temple is also known for its rather original omamori, or protective charms, which is called a zutsū fūji.
+This charm to ward off headaches contains a piece of a willow branch, as well as a sutra that asks the goddess Kannon to heal the holder of their afflictions.

-Taira no Kiyomori, the famous warlord who held political control over the imperial court at the height of his power in the late Heian Period, constructed Sanjūsangen-dō in 1164 at the behest of Emperor Go-Shirakawa to serve as his retirement palace from which he would exercise cloistered rule (the practice of an emperor officially abdicating the throne but continuing to rule behind the scenes).
-Unfortunately, the large complex burned down in 1249, and only the main hall was reconstructed in 1266 by order of Emperor Go-Saga.
+Taira no Kiyomori, the famous warlord who held political control over the Imperial Court at the height of his power in the late Heian period, constructed Sanjūsangen-dō in 1164 at the behest of Emperor Go-Shirakawa to serve as his retirement palace (the practice at the time was that an emperor officially abdicated the throne but continued to rule behind the scenes).
+Unfortunately, the large complex burned down in 1249, and only the main hall was reconstructed in 1266 by an order of Emperor Go-Saga.
 Of the original 1,001 Kannon statues, 124 were saved from the burning building and the remaining were commissioned when the temple was rebuilt.

-Toyotomi Hideyoshi (1536–1598),the second “great unifier” of Japan, sought to imitate the Great Buddha hall in Nara and built a hall just north of Sanjūsangen-dō surrounded by an earthen wall.
+Toyotomi Hideyoshi (1536–1598), the second great unifier of Japan, sought to imitate the Great Buddha hall in Nara and built another hall just north of Sanjūsangen-dō, surrounded by an earthen wall.
 This wall, called the taikōbei (Regent’s wall), can still be seen today.

 Sanjūsangen-dō was the supposed sight of a famous duel between the wandering warrior Miyamoto Musashi and the leader of the prominent Yoshioka-ryū school of swordsmanship, Yoshioka Denshichirō, in 1604.
-It’s said that Denshichirō challenged the masterless samurai to a duel in order to take revenge for his brother, Yoshioka Seijūrō, whose arm was crippled by Musashi in a duel outside Rendai-ji Temple.
-According to the stories, Miyamoto Musashi handily disarmed his steel staff-wielding opponent outside the temple, winning the duel.
-He would later go on to kill the next leader of the sword school, the young Yoshioka Matashichiro, at a duel arranged outside Ichijō-ji Temple, thus destroying that branch of the Yoshioka-ryū before he left Kyoto.
+It is said that Denshichirō challenged the masterless samurai to a duel to avenge his brother, Yoshioka Seijūrō, whose arm was crippled by Musashi in a duel outside Rendai-ji Temple.
+According to the stories, Miyamoto Musashi handily disarmed his steel staff-wielding opponent, winning the duel.
+He would later go on to kill the next leader of the sword school, the young Yoshioka Matashichiro, in a duel arranged outside Ichijō-ji Temple, thus destroying that branch of the Yoshioka-ryū before he left Kyoto.

-Sanjūsangen-do was home to a popular archery contest called the Tōshiya.
+Sanjūsangen-do was home to a popular archery contest called Tōshiya.
 Though the origin of the competition is unclear, it was already an established event by the Momoyama period (1583–1600).
-A particularly famous warrior named Asaoka Heibei is credited with popularizing the contest back in 1606 by successfully shooting fifty one arrows.
-With the thirty-three ken (120 m) long hall as a measurement of distance, archers would shoot from the southern end of the structure to an erected target at the northern end.
+A particularly famous warrior named Asaoka Heibei is credited with popularizing the contest back in 1606 by successfully shooting fifty-one arrows.
+With the thirty-three ken (120 m) long hall as a measurement of distance, archers would shoot arrows from the southern end of the structure into a target erected at the northern end.
 Various events were part of the competition, including the “One Hundred Shots” (Hyaku-i) and “One Thousand Shots” (Sen-i) challenges, in which the archers who made the most hits were the winners.
-Young boys participated in the Hiyakazu and tried to shoot as many arrows as possible for a twelve hour period, and men competed in the Ōyakazu to do the same in a twenty-four hour period.
+Young boys participated in the Hiyakazu and tried to shoot as many arrows as possible in a twelve hour period, and men competed in the Ōyakazu to do the same in a twenty-four hour period.